uppidy/angular-jqm/CONTRIBUTING.md

 - Keep directives as simple as possible
 - Use plain angular, without jQuery or other libs.
 - If it makes the directive easier, change the syntax from jqm.
 We don't want too many hacks in this lib - it should be easy to maintain.
-- Try to put the logic for the directive into the template.
+- Try to put the presentation logic in the template, and the business logic into the javascript.
-- for directives with isolate scopes, use jqm-scope-as (TODO: Explain jqm-scope-as)
+- For directives with isolate scopes, use jqm-scope-as (TODO: Explain jqm-scope-as)

 # How to contribute
 1. Clone the repository